Juvenile hormone: Biosynthesis

 The biosynthesis of JH is similar to that of cholesterol in animals.
-There are considerable differences between the biosynthesis of the homo-isoprenoid JHs found almost exclusively in Lepidoptera, as opposed to the isoprenoids JH III, JH III bisepoxide, and methyl farnesoate found in other insects.
+There are considerable differences between the biosynthesis of the homo-isoprenoid JHs found almost exclusively in Lepidoptera, as opposed to the isoprenoid JH III, JH III bisepoxide, and methyl farnesoate found in other insects.

 Cholesterol biosynthesis has been exhaustively studied in animals.
 All steps occur in the cytosol.
 The starting material is citrate, which is exported by the mitochondrion when metabolic fuels are high.
 It is converted into acetyl-CoA, ADP, CO_{2}, and oxaloacetate by ATP-citrate lyase, together with ATP and CoASH as substrates.
 Three acetyl-CoAs are converted into HMG-CoA by the cytosolic isoforms of thiolase and 3-hydroxy-3-methylglutaryl-CoA synthase.
 The HMG-CoA is then reduced by NADPH to mevalonate by HMG-CoA reductase, the rate controlling enzyme of cholesterol biosynthesis.
-This enzyme has 8 helical domains anchoring it in the Golgi membrane of the ER; the catalytic domain is in the cytosol.
+This enzyme has eight helical domains anchoring it in the Golgi membrane of the ER; the catalytic domain is in the cytosol.
 It is strongly inhibited by the statins, a class of drugs based on a mold metabolite which, at least at one time, were the largest selling class of drugs in the world.
-Mevalonate is acted of by a series of 3 kinases to give the highly labile 1,2-diphosphomevalonate-3-phosphate, which is acted on by a lyase to give phosphate, CO_{2}, and isopentenyl diphosphate.
+Mevalonate is acted on by a series of three kinases to give the highly labile 1,2-diphosphomevalonate-3-phosphate, which is acted on by a lyase to give phosphate, CO_{2}, and isopentenyl diphosphate.
 Isopentenyl diphosphate isomerase converts the latter to the less stable dimethylallyl diphosphate.
 Farnesyl diphosphate synthase takes one DMAPP and two IPP to give the C_{15} metabolite farnesyl diphosphate.
 There are a large number of additional steps to generate cholesterol from IPP, the ubiquitous precursor of all isoprenoids.

 It appears that the biosynthesis of JH III is identical to that of cholesterol, from production of IPP to FPP, although there appear to be no studies on export of citrate or other metabolites from the mitochondrion into the cytosol, or formation of acetyl-CoA.
 The enzymes of this pathway were first studied in Manduca sexta, which produces both homoisoprenoid and isoprenoid (JHIII) JHs.